Why Is A Marathon 26.2 Miles Long? History Of Marathon Distance

 While devising the various athletic events, a French semantic professor called Michel Bréal proposed a running event that would recreate the mythical journey of Pheidippides.

-The first of the modern Olympic marathon races was a success – 1st place went to Spyridon Louis, who completed the roughly 25 miles in 2hrs 58mins and 50 seconds.
+The first Olympic marathon race was a success.
+Spyridon Louis took first place, completing the roughly 25 miles in 2 hours, 58 minutes, and 50 seconds.

-The 1896 Olympic games of Athens was well received and became a fixture, popping up every four years in various major cities around the world.
+The 1896 Olympic games of Athens were well received and became a fixture, popping up every four years in various major cities worldwide.

-The marathon became a fixture of the Olympics, though at each event the marathon length would vary slightly, always hovering around the 25-mile mark.
+The marathon became a fixture of the Olympics, though the race distance varied slightly at each event, always hovering around the 25-mile mark.

 Event #3: The 1908 London Olympic Games